manufarez/cadenapp-public/README.md

 - Keeping the end user experience fiat-focused avoids the need to explain blockchain concepts, wallets, or cryptocurrencies, and broadens the potential user base.
 - Using crypto stablecoins to distribute funds internally avoids traditional banking fees and regulatory issues that are suboptimal for frequent micro-transactions in the context of a P2P saving platform.
 - Using crypto in the backend outmatches the cost of traditional transactions, but converting to fiat has a cost (both on deposit and withdrawal).
 We need to find a balance between the two.
-- One of the deciding factors for the success this pivot to crypto in the backend will be finding a player that can wire our crypto sales to Colombian bank accounts.
+- One of the deciding factors for the success this crypto pivot will be finding a platform that can accept COP to buy crypto and wire crypto sales to Colombian bank accounts.
 Subsequentially chosing between [COPM](https://minteo.com/) and USDC is also key.

 ## Workflow for abstracting crypto in a web-based P2P savings platform

 ### 1. User deposits fiat (using Fiat-to-Crypto gateway):
 - Users make a fiat payment through a gateway
 - The gateway converts the fiat payment to a stablecoin (USDC or COPM) and transfers it to a custodial wallet (explained below) owned by our platform.
+- _It is of vital importance to find a platform that allows users to buy crypto with COP_

 ### 2. Hold funds in crypto:
 - All users’ stablecoin deposits are collected in a platform-controlled wallet on the [Polygon](https://polygonscan.com/) network.